Paranoia Risk - The Best Risk Variant Ever!

 I've found that this very simple variant changes the game dramatically, giving it a much higher degree of intensity and suspense.
 Who is after you?
 Is this guy who is helping me doing so just so he can quickly stab me in the back when the time is right?
 I have to protect everybody because if anyone except my target looses, I loose too.
 But this means that I'm probably protecting someone who has ME on his goal card!

-As you can see, it's fun for all the family but do take care to apologize to everyone involved after the game... it's been known to turn friends and family members against each other quite regularly.
+Assassin Risk is guaranteed fun for the whole family but after the game do take care to apologize to everyone involved... it's been known to turn friends and family members against each other quite regularly.
+Use this variant at your own Risk!